Best Cafes to Work From in Gjirokaster 2026: WiFi & Coffee Guide

 • Test connection speed on arrival before settling in for a long session

-• Power banks are a sensible backup for the hillside spots
+• Power banks are a sensible backup for the hillside spots and any café with limited outlets

-• Bus from Tirana (€12, 4 hours) drops 10 minutes from the bazaar
+• Bus from Tirana (approximately €12, 4 hours) drops approximately 10 minutes walk from the bazaar

 Frequently Asked Questions